 Please know that we love its properties so much that KidTripster has decided to partner with Tripbound as an affiliate.
 That means if you use our link to book, we get some coffee money from them.
 There’s no additional cost to you.
 Just wanted you to know.

 What to do?

-See the front desk to borrow complimentary items from the Kids' Closet, everything your children may need but you forgot or didn’t have room to pack - toys, books, strollers, baby bathtubs, and much more.
-Teens are also treated to use of video game systems, movies, and board games.
+See the front desk to borrow complimentary items from the Kids' Closet - everything your children may need but you forgot or didn’t have room to pack including toys, books, strollers, baby bathtubs, and much more.
+Teens are free to use the video game systems, movies, and board games.

 Where to eat?

 Offering both indoor and outdoor seating, the Sea Porch is a perfect choice for family dining.
 The children’s menu offers healthy choices.
 Our son immensely enjoyed his grilled tilapia.
-Whether it was steak, chicken, or seafood, everything here was prepared perfectly.
-Make your reservation for sunset, and only the view will rival your food.
+Whether it was steak, chicken or seafood, everything here was prepared perfectly.
+Make your reservation for sunset, and only the view will rival the food.